vanshsoma/Web-Traffic-Monitor/README.md

 ## 🚀 How to Use

 1. Download sniffer.py
-2. Run it like this:
+2. Run it like this in cmd as Administrator:

 ```bash
 python sniffer.py -i Wi-Fi -t <target_ip> -g <gateway_ip> -p <aruguments>
 ```
+Note: Check for correct interface on your device.

 3. For more arugments run: